Words have power, for better or for worse.

 You’re stupid.
 You’re lazy.
 You’ll never amount to anything.
 Such words create a hostile, suffocating environment.
 I love you.
 You’re beautiful.
 I’m glad you’re here.
 These words have the power to transform, creating a world of possibilities.

-The only home six-year-old Vaani had ever known was an orphanage in northern India.
+The only home six-year-old Vaani had ever known was an orphanage in South Asia.
 She mostly kept to herself.
 Small for her age and deaf, she was frequently picked on by the other children.